FUSIONFoundation/efsn/README.md

 Fusion would like to extend its gratitude to the Ethereum Foundation.
 Fusion has used the official open-source golang implementation of the Ethereum protocol.

+## Run a miner

+Change the parameter `YOURDIRECTORY` to your local directory

+### Pull image from repository:

+`docker pull fusionnetwork/efsn2:latest`

+### Run a miner
+`docker run -it -p 40407:40407 -p 40408:40408 -v YOURDIRECTORY:/fusion-node fusionnetwork/efsn2 -u <account to unlock> -e MyFusionMiner`

+### Build your own miner image (optional)
+`docker build --file Dockerfile -t YOUR-DOCKER-HUB-ID/efsn2 .`

+### Run a miner using your image
+`docker run -it -p 40407:40407 -p 40408:40408 -v YOURDIRECTORY:/fusion-node fusionnetwork/efsn2 -u <account to unlock> -e MyFusionMiner`

+Remember to:
+1. Replace `YOUR-DOCKER-HUB-ID` string with your valid Docker Hub id.

+2. Put your keystore file in `YOURDIRECTORY/UTC...`

+3. Put the password.txt file in: `YOURDIRECTORY/password.txt`

+`Note: Password file must be named password.txt and the keystore file name must start with UTC... .`

 ## Run a Gateway